sspenc12/MIS-64060/README.md

 Assignment 5:

 The purpose of this assignment was to review hierarchical clustering, specifically the AGNES methodology.
 The different linkage methods were used (single, complete, ward, etc.) to determine the best method for a cereal review data set.
 Next, the appropriate number of clusters was determined via the elbow and silhouette methods.
 Then the stability of the clusters were reviewed by taking a partition of the data and re-assigning clusters manually.
 Lastly, real-world situations for normalizing and not normalizing data was discussed.

+Final Exam:

+The objective of this assignment was to find an optimal market segmentation for the India dish soap market, based on data collected from a marketing company.
+K-means clustering was utilized and analyzed for proper number of clusters.
+Next, the clusters were analyzed for purchasing behaviors, brand loyalty, and demographic information.
+Once that information was gathered, a random forest classification model was created to target specific clusters for a promotional campaign.
+Findings and conclusions were to be presented in a manner appropriate for a short, concise meeting with upper management.